thinkord/thinkord/README.md

 If you are interested in reporting/fixing issues and contributing directly to the code base, please see <a href="docs/contributing.md">contribution guideline</a> for more information on how to get started.

 ## Resources
-Thinkord was originally developed by 6 college students in National Central University, Taiwan.
+Thinkord was originally developed by 5 college students in National Central University, Taiwan.
 We believe capturing thoughts should not be that cumbersome, but simple and fast.

+<a href="https://thinkord.github.io/thinkord/">Official website</a>

 ## License